 The District produces potable water for sale to seven customer classes: single-family residential, multifamily residential, commercial, industrial, irrigation, and agricultural.
 Most customers are billed on a bi-monthly cycle based on the amount of water usage, which is metered and measured in hundred cubic feet (CCF), where 1 CCF equals 748 gallons and a fixed charge for the meter.
-Proposed water sales for 2023 are \$10,061,000, a 7.2% decrease below the budgeted sales for 2022, with potable water usage estimated at 9,878.51 AF for 2023 due to the 20% reduction in consumption estimated to be implemented as a response to the current drought conditions.
+Proposed water sales for 2023 are \$11,690,000, a 7.8% increase above the budgeted sales for 2022, based on the projected water sales for the current year.